 Grate the zest of a lemon and place in the same container.
 You can also squeeze its juice and use this instead of the whole lemon, adding around half a cup to the mixture.
 This lemon smell will replace the bad ones with a fresh zingy one.

 Heat the mixture in the microwave for 3 to 4 minutes.
 Stop the microwave and make sure the liquid is really hot and steaming.

 Close the microwave and leave the container inside for 20 minutes.
 The mixture will release steam which will help to remove bad smells from your microwave.
 The vinegar and lemon work together really well as the vinegar is a deodoriser (breaking down the bad smells in your microwave) whilst lemon is the fragrance which will leave it smelling fresh.

 After 20 minutes, remove the container from your microwave and clean with a cloth or sponge to remove any moisture.
 The combination of vinegar, lemon and heat will have loosened the stains and made them easy to remove, taking the bad smells with them.
 Even if your microwave doesn't have bad smells, but there are particularly difficult stains or built up grease, this is a great way to help remove them by making it easier to clean.

 Now that you know how to remove bad smells from your microwave, maybe you'll want to learn some new microwave cooking skills to make new ones you can clean later.
 Check out these recipes for orange cake, homemade flan, roast potatoes or your own custard, all by using the microwave!

-If you'd like to read similar articles to How to Remove Bad Smells from Your Microwave, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Remove Bad Smells from Your Microwave, we recommend you visit our Home cleaning category.